azdavis/azdavis.net/posts/en/lambda-cube.md

 We may visualize the three choices as dimensions, and thus organize the possibilities into a cube.
 The vertices of the cube represent languages that arise from choosing combinations of allowing or disallowing the three varieties of function.
-All points on the cube allow for term-to-term functions.
+All vertices on the cube allow for term-to-term functions.

 ![The lambda cube](/img/lambda-cube.png)

-Some commonly-known points on the cube are shown below.
+Some commonly-known vertices on the cube are shown below.
 Columns 1-4 correspond to the 4 varieties of function discussed.

 |                        | Name                         | 1   | 2   | 3   | 4   |